AdobeDocs/workfront-learn.en/help/agile/transitioning-to-agile.md

 ## Educate your team

-Once you feel comfortable moving forward with Agile, you’ll want to start by educating your Agile teams on how they will transition into their new roles, when they will begin having daily stand-ups, and how they will transition their current work into their new storyboard setup.
+Once you feel comfortable moving forward with Agile, you'll want to start by educating your Agile teams on how they will transition into their new roles, when they will begin having daily stand-ups, and how they will transition their current work into their new storyboard setup.

 ## What to watch for once you begin Agile

-After you establish transition steps and make sure everyone is comfortable with the new style of work, you’ll want to make sure that you are monitoring and tracking their progress and success.
+After you establish transition steps and make sure everyone is comfortable with the new style of work, you'll want to make sure that you are monitoring and tracking their progress and success.
 If they are struggling to run at the same velocity as before, what may be causing those issues?
-If the team isn’t updating stories with their current status, have those statuses been clearly defined?
+If the team isn't updating stories with their current status, have those statuses been clearly defined?

-Tracking a new Agile team’s progress or success will be very beneficial to giving the team confidence in the changes they are incorporating.
+Tracking a new Agile team's progress or success will be very beneficial to giving the team confidence in the changes they are incorporating.
 In addition, having these metrics will help justify the benefits of transitioning a team to Agile when in higher-level meetings.

-Finally, it’s important to provide your team and new scrum masters with a form that outlines helpful questions to ask during daily stand-ups and the iteration retrospectives.
+Finally, it's important to provide your team and new scrum masters with a form that outlines helpful questions to ask during daily stand-ups and the iteration retrospectives.
 This provides some excellent documentation for future reviews of process.
 It also allows for the team to identify areas that need improvement and help them answer questions they may not think to talk about if they are new to Agile.